henrythemes/jekyll-bootstrap-theme/ngsintro/1604/labs/resequencing-analysis.md

 ```

 Make sure you ony do this once, otherwise you will take away resources from the other course participants!
-Once your job allocation has been granted you can login to the job node using ssh, just like in the [Uppmax-introduction exercise](uppmax-intro.md) yesterday.
+Once your job allocation has been granted you can login to the job node using ssh, just like in the [Uppmax Introduction exercise](uppmax-intro.md) yesterday.

 ## Accessing Programs